rtauler/tiktok-download/README.md

 -----
 ### MY MODIFICATIONS:
 -this version has been modified to use the curl that Homebrew installs, not the default system curl<br>
--requests are routed through tor to avoid beeing shutdown by tiktok server, tor ip is reseted at the end of each video to avoid beeing detected.
+-requests are routed through tor to avoid beeing shutdown by tiktok server<br>
+-tor ip is reseted at the end of each video to avoid beeing detected